bjgjaefg23k/openkim-pipeline/docs/developers.rst

 Test drivers
 """"""""""""
 As a simple example, we wrote a very basic lattice constant test drvier.
 It can work for any species and for any cubic lattice type.
-Therefore, are input would look something like this::
+Therefore, our input would look something like this::

     Please enter the lattice type: <enter fcc, etc>